 - Previous medical detox

-If you’ve tried to stop drinking in the past and experienced physical symptoms like shaking, elevated heart rate, or hallucinations, you are at higher risk of experiencing acute withdrawal after going cold turkey.
+If you’ve tried to stop drinking in the past and experienced physical symptoms like alcohol shakes, elevated heart rate, or hallucinations, you are at higher risk of experiencing acute withdrawal after going cold turkey.
 However, we recommend anyone considering quitting alcohol cold turkey connect with a physician about how to safely change your drinking habits.

 If you believe you are experiencing alcohol withdrawal syndrome, please contact your provider immediately and visit https://findtreatment.gov/ to find a location to get supervised detox near you.
 If this is a medical emergency, call 911.